CamAmd/CamAmd/README.md

 ## Hi there 👋

-**I'm Camille** Here I am sharing some of my work, occupations and hobbies.
+**I'm Camille** and here I am sharing some of my work, occupations, and hobbies.

 ---

 ### About me
-I love leading projects of any kine, Reasherch and inovation always attract me
+I love leading projects of any kind and Research and innovation always attract me

-- Proficient in Production, Organization, Managing.
+- Proficient in Production, Organization, and Managing.
-- I like Codding, UX/UI, Marketing
+- I like Coding, UX/UI design, Marketing
-- Always exited about creation and inovation. ⚡️ Feel free to reach me out for **any** project ⚡️
+- Always excited about creation and innovation. ⚡️ Feel free to reach out to me for **any** project ⚡️

 - 🌱 I’m currently learning AI and international business